bestia-dev/QVS20/README.md

 The actual data is write in TableRows.
 This can be in a separate file or in the same file after the schema.

-### TableRows 1st row - table name - only when in separate file without Schema
+### TableRows 1st row - file type, table name

+There are 3 possible file types for qvs20:

+1. only schema - is marked with [S]
+2. only rows - is marked with [R]
+3. full (schema+rows) - is marked with [T]

+The marker helps the parser to early recognize the file and its content.
-When TableRows are in separate file, the first row contains only one field: the TableName.
+When TableRows are in separate file, the first row contains only file type and table name.
+No need for description here, because is already in the schema.
-So we can check if the Schema and the Rows are from the same table when they are in separate files.
+With the table name we can check if the Schema and the Rows are from the same table when they are in separate files.
 When the schema and table are together in the same file, this row is not needed.

 ## Versions